Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Hair Transplant Acne at the Recipient Area

 At about 3 months following a hair transplant surgery, new hair shafts will start to grow and emerge upwards.
-When they come in contact with the skin above, the hair can trigger irritation and inflammation.
-The swelling forms what looks like pimples after a hair transplant.
-In a way, bumps after a hair transplant is actually a very positive sign, indicating that new growth is on it’s way.
+When they contact the skin above, the hair can trigger irritation and inflammation—the swelling forms what looks like pimples after a hair transplant.
+In a way, bumps after a hair transplant are actually a very positive sign, indicating that new growth is on its way.

-On the other hand, bumps may form if the sebaceous glands which are attached to the hair follicle continue to release oil, producing cysts.
+On the other hand, bumps may form if the sebaceous glands attached to the hair follicle continue to release the oil, producing cysts.

 Ingrown Hair After a Hair Transplant

 Resistance from the skin may cause the hair to curl downward.
-And this forms an ingrown hair.
+And this forms ingrown hair.
 The ingrown hair may cause an inflammation reaction in the skin or the hair follicle.
 This is another way pimples after a hair transplant can form.

 Never Pop Hair Transplant Pimples

 One or two bumps should resolve on their own.
-If you are noticing a much larger number of pimples after a hair transplant, don’t try to pop them.
+If you notice a much larger number of pimples after a hair transplant, don’t try to pop them.
 This can result in further inflammation and greater complications.
 Instead, report the issue to your surgeon.

 Your hair transplant doctor may prescribe medication to reduce the inflammation.
 Or he or she may surgically remove them.

-Ultimately the right treatment will be able to target the specific cause responsible for the formation of the hair transplant acne, particularly at the recipient area.
+Ultimately the right treatment will target the specific cause responsible for the formation of the hair transplant acne, particularly at the recipient area.

 Not Everyone Will See Bumps After a Hair Transplant Procedure

 The formation of small pimple-like structures is a rather common occurrence.
 But not all patients will experience this.
 In fact, if you don’t see bumps forming by about the third month, this doesn’t mean that your hair is failing to grow!

-Although new signs of growth after a hair restoration surgery typically emerge by the third or fourth month, some people may notice the formation of new hair as late as 9 to 12 months after their procedure.
+Although new signs of growth after a hair restoration surgery typically emerge by the third or fourth month, some people may notice new hair formation as late as 9 to 12 months after their procedure.